-King's College London is ranked among the top 25 universities in the world and prides itself upon recruiting dedicated, academically focused students.
+is ranked among the top 25 universities in the world and prides itself upon recruiting dedicated, academically focused students.
 A study abroad experience at King's College will allow you to call London, the world's most diverse city, home.
-Through ISA at King's College students have the opportunity to study along side British and other international students.
-Courses are taught in English by King's College professors and are held on their campuses located in central and south-central London.
-Information provided below explains each program option.
+ISA participants can choose the Arts & Sciences or Global Health curriculum track.
+All courses are taught by host university faculty at King's College London.
+ISA participants take classes alongside British and other international students.

-Arts & Sciences or Global Health (Spring 3, Fall 3, Year 3)
+Selecting the Arts & Sciences or Global Health track

-As part of the Arts & Sciences or Global Health curriculum pathway students can select modules (courses) offered by the School of Arts & Humanities, School of Biomedical & Health Sciences, School of Law, School of Natural & Mathematical Sciences, School of Nursing & Midwifery (excluding clinical placements) or School of Social Science & Public Policy.
+As part of the Arts & Sciences curriculum pathway students can select modules (courses) offered by the Faculty of Arts & Humanities, Faculty of Life Sciences & Medicine, School of Law, Faculty of Natural & Mathematical Sciences, School of Nursing & Midwifery (excluding clinical placements) or Faculty of Social Science & Public Policy.
 All course selections are subject to approval by King's College and not guaranteed.

 Students must have a minimum grade point average of 3.30.